KomaEc/crown/README.md

 # rm -r test # if test exists, otherwise there will be naming conflicts
 ./mkcomparison.sh
 ```
 Two tables (corresponding to [14]'s benchmarks and our benchmarks, respectively) can be found in `comparison/laertes-laertes/evaluation.csv` and `comparison/laertes-crown/evaluation.csv`.
 Some error messages may appear due to the fact that we are using a more up-to-date compiler version.
-The seventh and last colums correspond to the two `Laertes' columns in Table 2.
+The seventh and last colums correspond to the two `Laertes` columns in Table 2.

 Note that the table is missing an entry for `brotli`, because the tool in [14] crashes on this benchmark.